 Here’s a more explicit overview of the ways your team members can play a role:

 Product Marketing can help define the ideal customer profile (ICP) and the segments to pursue, which will in turn inform your predictive scoring model.

 Marketing Operations can help build out an account foundation, making sure leads and the right information are mapped to accounts so Marketing and Sales see the same information.

 Demand Gen and Sales can collaborate to get a sense of where target accounts are in their path to purchase.
 For example, are you focused on the right people for these accounts?
 Are they aware of your products or services, or are you trying to sell them additional products?
 Understanding this helps define your objective, which in turn informs the types of programs to run.
 They can also work on orchestrated programs and examine results.

 Ready to build your Account-Based Marketing team?
-Get tips on writing the job description to find the perfect ABM leader, interview questions to ask, and insight on how to build an ABM team without adding more headcount.
-Read part two of the definitives series How to ABM Like a Boss: Establish an ABM Team.click to tweet
+Get tips on finding the perfect leader and insight into building an ABM team without adding more headcount.https://bit.ly/37o4lrcclick to tweet

 The heart of any ABM initiative is an aligned Marketing and Sales team that’s dedicated to large accounts.
 And the more sophisticated your ABM program gets, the more you involve your team.

 Apply the crawl, walk, run approach.
 Start with a pilot, dedicating a certain percentage of your team to the program for a pre-defined amount of time.
 The goal is to prove that this program will pay off.
 After racking up some early, meaningful wins, commit a percentage of your team on an ongoing basis so your organization can scale to pursue key segments.
 Once the ABM program has proven successful in that regard, assign team members to a dedicated ABM team or ABM demand center.